 This ideation tactic is a great 30-minute warm up that allows the team members to start exploring their ideas in a relatively easy way, prior to moving on to more radically creative approaches.
 Such as...

-Use a Crazy Eights workshop to get ideas flowing - quickly.
+Use Crazy Eights to get ideas flowing - quickly.
 By restricting how much time you spend crafting each idea, you encourage attendees to think on the fly and throw logic and reason (the enemies of creativity) to the wind.

 The result?
 A whole heap of ridiculous ideas, and one or two that just might triumph.